 Field Description Client name Your company's name.
 The name provided here will be displayed on the Apata portal as the Financial institution name.
 Country of residence Your company's country of residence.
-Scheme Card scheme (e.g., Visa or Mastercard).
-Issuer name The name of your issuer.
-Visa BID Your issuer's Visa Business Identifier (BID).
-Mastercard Primary ICA Number Your issuer's primary ICA, as registered with Mastercard.
-Mastercard Company Name (Issuer) Your issuer's Company Name, as registered with Mastercard.
-Mastercard Company ID (CID) Your issuer's Company ID, as registered with Mastercard.
-Thredd Programme Manager ID Your Thredd Program ID or code.
+Scheme Card scheme (Network such as Mastercard or Visa).
+Issuer name The name of your issuer (BIN sponsor).
+Visa BID Your issuer's (BIN sponsor) Visa Business Identifier (BID).
+Mastercard Primary ICA Number Your issuer's (BIN sponsor) primary ICA, as registered with Mastercard.
+Mastercard Company Name (Issuer) Your issuer's (BIN sponsor) Company Name, as registered with Mastercard.
+Mastercard Company ID (CID) Your issuer's (BIN sponsor) Company ID, as registered with Mastercard.
+Thredd Program Manager ID Your Thredd Program ID or code.
 Assigned by Thredd.
 UAT readiness date Date when you plan to be ready to test 3D Secure in the UAT environment.
 Planned Go Live date Date when you plan to launch 3D Secure for your card programme.
 Note: Please check with your Implementation Manager to confirm that this date is feasible.
 For steps and indicative time scales to launch a 3D Secure service, see Steps in a 3D Secure Biometric/In-app Project .
 Do you require Thredd to validate the AAV/CAVV?
-The AAV/CAVV is a cryptographic value which is included in the authorisation message request from the Merchant 5 .
+The AAV/CAVV is a cryptographic value which is included in the authorisation message request from the Merchant .
 It indicates that the 3D secure authentication session was successful.
 You can request that either Thredd or the Card Scheme (Mastercard or Visa) validate this value.
 Card Scheme validation is typically required if you want the card Scheme to provide Stand-In processing.
 If YES: Thredd will validate the AAV/CAVV.
 To set this up: Mastercard - encryption keys must be exchanged between Thredd and Apata; No action is required from the Program Manager.
 Visa - encryption keys must be exchanged between Thredd and Apata.
-Please ensure your Client Information Questionnaire (CIQ) has the correct settings (under the VisaSecure section > ABE1 > K01.
+Please ensure your Client Information Questionnaire (CIQ) has the correct settings (under the VisaSecure section &gt; ABE1 &gt; K01.
 Select "I").
 If NO: Mastercard - please ensure the BIN has been enrolled with the required validation set up at Mastercard (i.e. Mastercard On-Behalf of Services (OBS) AAV Verification Service).

-5The ACS generates the CAVV/AAV for a successful 3D Secure session; if Stand-In processing is enabled at the Card Scheme (for low-risk transactions), then the Scheme can step in when ACS is down and generate this value.
+&lt;sup>5The ACS generates the CAVV/AAV for a successful 3D Secure session; if Stand-In processing is enabled at the Card Scheme (for low-risk transactions), then the Scheme can step in when ACS is down and generate this value.

-Field Description Visa - please ensure your Client Information Questionnaire (CIQ) has the correct settings (under the VisaSecure section > ABE1 > K01.
+Field Description Visa - please ensure your Client Information Questionnaire (CIQ) has the correct settings (under the VisaSecure section &gt; ABE1 &gt; K01.
 Select "F" or" V" as appropriate).
 Please request for Visa to generate the CAVV key and encrypt with Thredd ZCMK (BIN: 476370, ZCMK KCV: 1CB2C9).
 Share the CAVV key file securely with your Thredd Implementation Manager.
 Type of webservice to be used for 3DS enrolment API to use for card enrolment.
-Options include: • SOAP - using our traditional XML-based web services. • REST - using our REST-based Cards API, supporting messages in JSON format.
+Options include: SOAP - using our traditional XML-based Thredd API.
+REST - using our REST-based Cards API, supporting messages in JSON format.
 For more information, see Using the Card Enrolment API.
 Thredd Environment under which Program Manager is set up Environment options include: PRD0 - Not currently in Cloud PRD1 - Cloud Europe PRD2 - Cloud Asia Pacific